buckaroo-labs/sbsm/README.md

 # sbsm
-# sophomoric bash service manager
+# sophomoric background service manager

 This code has its origins in trying to run something like cron on a unix-like system where cron was not available.
 It evolved into something else, retaining only the secondary functions of being able to start, stop, and bounce a process that
 * runs continuously in the background,